 Much of the detail work of the Council is accomplished by efficient use of committees created for specific purposes.
-Through its Chairman, the Council makes a report of its findings, recommendations, and actions to the membership at the first general session of each annual meeting.
+Through the Association's President, the Council makes a report of its findings, recommendations, and actions to the membership at the first general session of each annual meeting.

-THE EXECUTIVE COMMITTEE OF THE COUNCIL.
+EXECUTIVE COMMITTEE OF THE COUNCIL